 In 2007, OPIN received a generous grant from the Michael Graham Foundation for the purpose of implementing a microchipping program in an effort to reunite pets and their guardians in case of a disaster, or if the animal should become lost.
-Because of this generous grant, up until 2014, every pet that was adopted through the Stamford Animal Care & Control Shelter was microchipped for a low-cost donation of $25.
-OPIN has and always will microchip every pet adopted through it's own program, and will continue to promote the importance of microchipping your pet.
+Through 2014, thanks to this generous grant, every pet that was adopted through Stamford Animal Care & Control was microchipped for a low-cost donation of $25.
+OPIN has and always will microchip every pet adopted through its own program, and will continue to promote the importance of microchipping every pet.

 Please call Ali at 203-326-0216 to schedule an appointment.

 A licensed veterinarian will inject the microchip (about the size of a grain of rice) directly underneath the surface of the pet's skin.
 It's non-invasive, takes only a moment, and can be done anywhere.